 - Research as an unpaid intern.

-If you would like to do research for credit towards your undergraduate degree, you may sign up for CM4000 Chemical Engineering Research.
+If you would like to do research for credit towards your undergraduate degree, you may sign up for one of our undergraduate research classes.
 You must obtain a chemical-engineering faculty sponsor to take this course.
-You may also do research with a professor in a department other than chemical engineering, in which case there will be an analogous XX4000 course in that department that you may sign up for.
-Up to four credits of CM4000 may count as technical or as engineering elective or as a chemical engineering elective.
-Up to four credits of XX4000 courses may also count as technical or engineering electives, depending on the department chosen; the CM advisor or department chair must approve XX4000 courses as technical or engineering electives.
-Research for credit requires that a final research report be prepared (written or oral).
+You may also do research with a professor in a department other than chemical engineering, in which case there will be an analogous course in that department that you may sign up for.
+Up to six credits of research may count as technical electives.

 If you would like to do research as a part-time job, you must find a faculty member who has funding for such a position and make the arrangements with the faculty member.
 No final report is required.